Xemnas00/DMAW/README.md

 To compile <b>D-MAW</b>, please follow the instructions given in file INSTALL.

+The results of the execution of this tool will be stored in the "RESULTS" directory.
+For further information about the results please take a look at "RESULTS/README.md".

 When publishing work that is based on the results from D-MAW please cite:
 ```
 G. Castiglione, S. Mantaci, S. L. Pizzuto, A. Restivo: